juniorsundarCasual/TGT/vault/volume-4.chapter-229.md

 "Knows...?"

 "About.
-My.
+Our.
 Condition!"
 The Emperor gnarled.

 "Umm...
 I have taken the initiative to enforce strict confidentiality.
 As it stands, only I am aware of your... condition, Your Majesty."

 "Good... good," The Emperor mumbled.
-"What of my recovery, then?"
+"What of our recovery, then?"

 "Not to worry, Your Majesty, I have conveyed the treatment process to my subordinates in the Health Department," the Royal Healer assuaged.